raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_2.md

-## Twelve sessions
+## Eleven to thirteen sessions
 Session 1 introduces learners generally to app development.
 From Sessions 2 to 4, students are introduced to the App Lab online environment and related blocks that can be used to construct a sample app.
-From session 5 to 7, learners are gradually introduced to the process of developing ideas for apps that can address a real-world problem.
-Over the course of session 8 and subsequent sessions, students explore the programming concepts of sequencing and selection to produce an app of their choice.
+From Session 5 to 7, learners are gradually introduced to the process of developing ideas for apps that can address a real-world problem.
+Over the course of Session 8 and subsequent sessions, students explore the programming concepts of sequencing and selection to produce an app of their choice.

 ![Lesson Folders on screen and rest cursor on each folder](images/relevance-LessonFolderAccess.gif)

 In the main 'Sessions' folder, you will find 13 numbered session folders.

 Sessions 7 and 11 are offered as optional sessions.
-Teachers delivering the SoW can decide for all students to undertake Session 7 - Industry Engagement - where students pitch their ideas to industry Experts online.
-Teachers will need to plan this session at least a week in advance.
-See Session 7 Primer for further details on [Industry Engagement](https://docs.google.com/document/d/1LJ-cINBklLBknOfxHQq9WS0EAxRfOw6U_AqS0XC96Qo/edit?usp=sharing).
+Teachers delivering the SoW can decide for all students to undertake Session 7 on Industry Engagement where students pitch their ideas to an Industry Experts online.
+Teachers need to arrange this session at least a week in advance of delivery.
+See Session 7's [Primer](https://docs.google.com/document/d/1LJ-cINBklLBknOfxHQq9WS0EAxRfOw6U_AqS0XC96Qo) for further details on this optional session.

-Teachers can also opt for all students to undertake Session 11 which is an additional app building session.
-If undertaking Session 10 and 11, students will have two full sessions to build and refine their app.
+Teachers can also opt for all students to undertake Session 11 which offers a second app building session.
+If undertaking both Session 10 and 11, students will have two full sessions to build their app.
+Session 12 allow students to finish building their app.

 Each session folder includes the following:
 + Lesson primer